Easygard was updated. Refresh this page and you'll now have the latest version available offline

 Magics and Abilities that require an incantation to be activated.
 Verbals can have an immediate effect or impart a State or an Ongoing Effect.
 Ongoing Effects may have a duration, after which it expires.
 If a player would gain an Ongoing Effect they are already affected by, the Ongoing Effect’s duration will simply be adjusted to the new duration if it is longer than the current duration.
 An Ongoing Effect without a duration continues until it is removed by some outside force or until a condition is met.
 Unless otherwise noted, Ongoing Effects cannot apply to dead players and are removed when a player dies or has an effect activate which allows the player struck to avoid death (Undead Minion, Greater Undead Minion, Troll Blood, Phoenix Tears, Song of Survival)

-Some Magics and Abilities have special circumstances that must be met before they can be activated.
-Magics and abilities with the Wound Trigger Limitation can only be used immediately after the caster causes a wound to an enemy (even if that wound kills the enemy)
+Magics and abilities with the Wound Trigger Limitation can only be used immediately after the caster causes a wound to an enemy (even if that wound kills the enemy; but not if the wound is not received, e.g. by a Resistance).